HarrisMBrad/Investment_App_Project_Docs/README.md

 # Investment_App_Project_Docs

-This repository includes the documentation files for the Investment App group project for IBG students.
+This repository includes the planning files for the Investment App group project for IBG students.

 ## Overview of Project (current as of 2/14/2021)